-Examples of education programs that might be considered under this category would be afterschool tutoring, on-site early learning center, after-school enrichment, college prep, and partnering with a technical college for adult continuing education/GED.
+To provide an education program, Applicants must partner with an external organization or demonstrate prior experience independently providing an education program to residents.
+Examples of education programs that might be considered under this category include but are not limited to after-school tutoring, on-site early learning center, after-school enrichment, college prep, or partnering with a technical college for adult continuing education/GED.